hamzamohiuddin1/cse-15l-lab-reports/week3.md

 	./biomed/1472-6750-2-2.txt
 	./biomed/1472-6750-2-10.txt
     ```
 -type lets you specify the type of file you want to find, whether it is d (directory), or f (file).
+In this case I am looking for files and not directories.
+This is useful if there are files that have the same name as their directory.
 From https://www.geeksforgeeks.org/find-command-in-linux-with-examples/
   3. -size [+/-]n:
   ```
 [user@sahara ~/docsearch/technical]$ find . -size +500